 By Dennis Hartley

-The tricky part is doing so without being discovered.
-When Arrietty is spotted one day by the human boy who lives in the house, life for her family becomes complicated.
+The tricky part, of course, is absconding with the provisions without attracting attention.
+Once Arrietty is spotted by the young boy who lives in the house, life for her family becomes complicated.
 This is a lovely film, beautifully animated.
-The screenplay was adapted by Ghibli’s master director, Hayao Miyazaki, with Keiko Niwa.
+The screenplay was adapted by Studio Ghibli’s master director, Hayao Miyazaki, with Keiko Niwa.

 Darby O’Gill and the Little People – Sean Connery…in a film about leprechauns?!
 Stranger things have happened.
 Albert Sharpe gives a delightful performance as lead character Darby O’Gill in this 1959 fantasy from perennially family-friendly director Robert Stevenson (Mary Poppins, The Love Bug, The Absent-Minded Professor, That Darn Cat!).

 Darby is a crusty yet benign b.s. artist who finds himself embroiled in the kind of tale no one would believe if he told them it were true-matching wits with the King of the Leprechauns (Jimmy O’Dea), who has offered to play matchmaker between Darby’s daughter (Janet Munro) and the strapping pre-Bond Connery.

 The special effects hold up well (considering the limitations of the time).
 The scenes between Sharpe and O’Dea are amusing (“Careful what you say…I speak Gaelic too!”).
 Stevenson later directed another “little people” movie, The Gnome-Mobile, in 1967.

 Fantastic Planet – Lest you begin to think that every film on this list is “family-friendly”, think again.
 I wouldn’t show this one to the kids (unless they’re the kids from Village of the Damned).